I don’t even know where to start with this. It’s ten days since I came home. Three weeks since I left. But I need to go back even further than that.

 I don’t know when my love for travel really started.
 It probably goes right back to when we were kids, maybe our first holiday in France, when I was seven, and made friends with the girl in the caravan next door, a girl who, thirty years later, is still one of my dearest friends.

-And she was right – it did.
+She was right – it did.
 A weekend in Paris for work reminded me how much I loved it, and so I started travelling more – to Wales, the Lake District, London to visit friends, Scotland for a weekend.
-I even went to Spain a couple of times – though always to places I knew, where I knew I could get home if I needed to.
+I even went to Spain a couple of times – though only to places I knew, where I knew I could get home if I needed to.
 Safe travelling.

 And then, earlier this year, I started to feel that old familiar feeling – restless, curious, excited.
 The unknown was calling me.
 It was time to step back into it.
 It was time to be a stranger again.
 Time to get lost.